 Release Date: 2002-06-14

-The Windtalkers is the first war film directed by John Woo, starring Nicolas Cage and others in the lead roles.
+The Windtalkers is the first war film directed by John Woo, starring Nicolas Cage.

 It is a film based on the Pacific War in World War II.